mquazi/NLP-news/README.md

 Problem definition: Predicting if the news article was created on weekend using 2 different methods.

 This folder has all the files needed to execute this project.
-Data is thoroughly analyzed, NLP model is built and it's predictive power is evaluated.
+Data is thoroughly analyzed, feature engineering is performed, NLP model is built and it's predictive power is evaluated.
 Tried 2 different approaches - text processing using TfIdf transformer and another without it.
 TfIdf approach worked best.
 Newsproblem.ipynb is the jupyter notebook script used.